tpoechtrager/sdos-test/README.md

   not needing anymore an .oldglibc version, report if this is not the case
 - Bonus pro setting `multipoll 0|1|2`: low latency input
-  - test `multipoll 1` this with `vsync 0` and maxfps set to something appropriate (tipycally a multiple of your monitor refresh, 60): the fps will be limited by `maxfps`, but contrary to vanilla the input will be polled at least once per millisecond, not once for each drawn frame.
-Please report your impressions, together with the numbers you get with `showfps 1`
+  - `multipoll` allows the engine to keep spinning (read input, update world state) while the graphic card is busy drawing.
+Usually top players set `vsync 0` and `maxfps 0` or to a multiple of the monitor refresh rate, to obtain a sufficient number of input polls.
+    `multipoll` should enable you to avoid this workaround in its entirety, and only block the input only when it's really necessary to (that is, when the state of the world is drawn so it must not be changed).
+    Long story short, the suggested setting is: `/maxfps 0; /vsync 1; /multipoll 2`.
+    Please report your impressions, together with the numbers you get with `showfps 1`.
+You may also try different combination of `multipoll` values, but what I suggested is theoretically the setting that should give you the maximum logic frame rate, while drawing just the right amount of frames to have a smooth video without tearing at all, without wasting GPU power drawing more frames than your monitor refresh rate.
   - if you really want to push it to the extreme, use `multipoll 2`: input will be polled continuously.
 Warning: this is likely to be useless, and will make the test client use one CPU core completely